ChannexIO/terms_and_conditions/terms_and_conditions.md

 # Channex Customer Agreement

-*Effective starting: June 20, 2020*
+*Effective starting: February 18, 2024*

+*What has changed since the 2002 agreement*
+- Removed some unneeded paragraphs covering downloadable software
+- Added exception to the agreement if you have signed a direct agreement with Channex

-This Channex Customer Agreement (the “Agreement”) is between you and buuqit.com  Ltd (**09250795**) Trading as Channex (“Channex”).
+This Channex Customer Agreement (the “Agreement”) is between you and channex.io Ltd (**09250795**) Trading as Channex (“Channex”).
 If you are agreeing to this Agreement not as an individual but on behalf of your company, then “Customer” or “you” means your company, and you are binding your company to this Agreement.
-Channex may modify this Agreement from time to time, subject to the terms in Section 26 (Changes to this Agreement) below.
+Channex may modify this Agreement from time to time, subject to the terms in Section 25 (Changes to this Agreement) below.

+If you have a separate written agreement with Channex for your use of the Services, this agreement will not apply to you.

 By clicking on the “I agree” (or similar button) that is presented to you at the time of your Order, or by using or accessing Channex products, you indicate your assent to be bound by this Agreement.